Charlotte vs. Florida International NCAA Football Odds, Plays and Insights | October 8, 2021

 Over/Under Insights

-- Charlotte and its opponents have combined for 59.5 points -- this matchup's over/under -- only once this season.
+- Charlotte and its opponents have scored at least 60.5 points -- this matchup's over/under -- only one time this season.

-- 49ers games have an average total of 58.3 points this season, 1.2 fewer than Friday's over/under.
+- The 49ers and their opponents score an average of 58.3 points per game, 2.2 fewer than Friday's total.

-- The 54.3 PPG average total in Panthers games this season is 5.2 points fewer than this game's over/under.
+- The 60.5 over/under in this game is 6.2 points above the 54.3 average total in Panthers games this season.

 Charlotte Stats and Trends